PLATO STUDIES

 PLATO COURSES

+We offer courses to coincide with the school term that specialise in particular aspects of Plato.
 If you are new to the study of Plato we suggest you begin with Plato's Republic.

-PLATO'S LAWS (ONLINE) - Mondays starting February 3
+PLATO'S LAWS (ONLINE) - Mondays starting May 12

 PLATO'S PARMENIDES (Cont.)
-(ONLINE) - Wednesdays starting February 5
+(ONLINE) - Wednesdays starting May 14

 PLATO'S REPUBLIC (Cont.)
-(ONLINE) - Thursdays starting February 6
+(ONLINE) - Thursdays starting May 15

 "Like an individual human being, the city should live well.
 And to live a goodly life it is first necessary that we ourselves do no injustice, or suffer injustice at the hands of others.........
 The same principle also applies to the city; if it becomes good, its life is peaceful, if bad, its life is a battle, internally and externally. " ~ (Plato's Laws, Book 8)